canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform.rst

 .. note::

-    Both node types can be enabled independently, therefore you could have just Self-Managed, Managed or both.
+    Both node types can be enabled independently, therefore you could have just self-managed, managed or both.

 Once these variables are set, the next time you run ``terraform apply``, Terraform will attempt to update the state and create the nodes.